Kulltero/Rust.Community/docs/components/UnityEngine.UI.ScrollView.md

 using the `decelerationRate` setting, you can control how fast the scrolling should slow down.

 ### a note on performance
-an important thing to remember when using ScrollViews is that content outside the viewport still adds a performance cost. so its discouraged to
+an important thing to remember when using ScrollViews is that content outside the viewport still adds a performance cost. so its discouraged to show large lists with 100's or 1000's of elements. if you want to use a large dataset, try using a search feature or adding a "Load More" button to

 **< [Previous Component](/docs/components/UnityEngine.UI.Outline.md)** | **[Back to Components](/docs/components/README.md)**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzA3Mjk5NzgwLC00OTE0OTQ5NjEsNjc4ND
+eyJoaXN0b3J5IjpbLTYwOTMwNTc5MywtNDkxNDk0OTYxLDY3OD
-Q1MDc2LC0xMjk5Mzc0OTM5LDQ0MDc1NjAwNCwtNjIwODcyMjc3
+Q0NTA3NiwtMTI5OTM3NDkzOSw0NDA3NTYwMDQsLTYyMDg3MjI3
-LC03NzE5NjU4NjIsLTkwODYyMDMyMywxMzQwMTczNTcxLDI5MT
+NywtNzcxOTY1ODYyLC05MDg2MjAzMjMsMTM0MDE3MzU3MSwyOT
-M5NzQ4NSw0ODE4MTQ0NTksLTEzNDk4NzQ4MzUsMTE3OTgyODIz
+EzOTc0ODUsNDgxODE0NDU5LC0xMzQ5ODc0ODM1LDExNzk4Mjgy
-MiwxNTE2MDY2NzIyLDIxNDQxMzcxMzQsLTE2MzMzNzI5MjQsLT
+MzIsMTUxNjA2NjcyMiwyMTQ0MTM3MTM0LC0xNjMzMzcyOTI0LC
-E2MzEwMDc5OTldfQ==
+0xNjMxMDA3OTk5XX0=
 -->